Swedish American Museum | 5211 N. Clark St. | Chicago, IL 60640 | 773.728.8111 | email@example.com

 Join our mailing list to keep up with the Children’s Museum.

-The Buzz Aldrin Education Cart will soon make its debut at the Swedish American Museum and the Brunk Children’s Museum of Immigration.
-This tech-equipped mobile exhibit will be used on a regular basis as part of our educational programming as well as during select school tours.
-Children’s Museum staff will teach about various topics relating to Buzz Aldrin and his exploration of the moon using components of the cart.
-With the cart’s ample magnetic and expandable surfaces, staff will be able to conduct lessons and experiments for both small and large groups.
+The Buzz Aldrin Education Cart will be available for exploration the first Monday each month starting on March 7, 2016.
+Moon Mondays will allow guests at the Swedish American Museum and the Brunk Children’s Museum of Immigration to enrich the experience of the Buzz Aldrin: Space Visionary exhibit.
+This tech-equipped mobile exhibit will be used on a regular basis as part of our educational programming as well as during select school tours as well.
 This complement to our Buzz Aldrin: Space Visionary exhibit was made possible through a grant from the Swedish Council of America.

 Come and enjoy some of the characters from Swedish children’s book characters by Astrid Lindgren and Elsa Beskow.
 For more information about the pieces or for pricing please contact our education manager, Stacey Nyman.